wp-cli/media-command/README.md

     # Import a local image and set it to be the featured image for a post.
     $ wp media import ~/Downloads/image.png --post_id=123 --title="A downloaded picture" --featured_image
-    Success: Imported file '/home/person/Downloads/image.png' as attachment ID 1753 and attached to post 123 as featured image.
+    Success: Imported file '/home/person/Downloads/image.png' as attachment ID 1753 and attached to post 123 as a featured image.

     # List all registered image sizes
     $ wp media image-size